This page addresses some of the typical questions

 page for a select list of vendors we regularly use.

-to one of these programs, either you will be asked
+to our programs, either you will be asked

 to leave or the dog will have to stay in a vehicle